gurjanthans/codec-degradation-aec/README.md

 ## Citation

-If you use this code or the results, please cite the work (details to be added on publication).
+If you use this code or the results, please cite the work (https://doi.org/10.5281/zenodo.22899468)

 ## License